Quantum logic control and precision measurements of molecular ions in a ring trap -- a new approach for testing fundamental symmetries

-\textbf{Spin-polarization protection. } By integrating QLS state preparation, our segmented ring trap, and static quadrupole magnetic potential, we now show how to prepare ThF$^+$ in one spin-polarized eEDM sensitive state (A, B, C, or D in Figure \ref{fig:spin}).
-The standstill ions will be accelerated and transferred to a fast-rotating frame experiencing a $\sim$32 V/cm biased electric field.
-However, during the rotating ramp-up, the rotation-induced coupling, $H_{rot}$, could mix magnetic sub-levels ($\Delta m_{F}$ = $\pm$1) to depopulate the spin-polarized states\cite{Meyer2009}:
+\textbf{Spin-polarization during rotation ramped-up.} By integrating QLS, segmented ring trap, and static quadrupole magnetic field, we illustrate the state preparation of $^{232}$ThF$^+$ in a single spin-polarized eEDM sensitive state (A, B, C, or D in FIG \ref{fig:spin}).
+Thereafter, the stationary ions will be transferred to a fast-rotating frame, experiencing a net electric field.
+However, during this process, the rotation-induced coupling, $H_\textrm{rot}$, may mix neighbouring Zeeman sub-levels ($\Delta m_\textrm{F}$ = $\pm$1) and consequently depopulate the target states~\cite{Meyer2009}:

-where $\theta$ is the angle between the rotating and quantization axes and equal to 90$^\circ$ in this case, $\omega_{rot}$ is the rotational angular frequency.
-Such interaction could be strong when the perturbed states ($m_F$=$\pm$1/2) are degenerate to the spin-polarized states ($m_F$=$\pm$3/2) due to a cancellation of Zeeman and Stark shifts at $\sim$1.5 V/cm and a cancellation of Stark and hyperfine shifts at $\sim$12 V/cm electric fields respectively, thick red arrows in Figure \ref{fig:spin} (a) and (b).
-Moreover, nearly-degenerate interactions that could contribute to about $0.1\%$ of population transfer are marked in Figure \ref{fig:spin} using light or thin (dashed) pink arrows.
-We numerically simulate the dynamics during the rotating ramp-up to evaluate such degenerate interaction induced de-polarization.
-Figure \ref{fig:spin} (e) shows that the rotational coupling completely depopulates the A and D states and partially depopulates the C state with a 1 ms linear ramp.
-Only the population of state B is completely preserved.
+where $\theta$ is the angle between the rotation and quantization axes and equal to 90$^\circ$ in this case, $\omega_\textrm{rot}$ is the rotational angular frequency.
+The interaction can be strong when the perturbed states ($m_\textrm{F}$=$\pm$1/2) become degenerate to the spin-polarized states ($m_\textrm{F}$=$\pm$3/2), due to cancellations of Zeeman and Stark shifts at around 1.5 V/cm and cancellations of Stark and hyperfine shifts at around 12 V/cm electric fields respectively, as indicated by the red arrows in FIG \ref{fig:spin}(a) and (b).
+We evaluate the population transfer during the rotating ramp-up induced by such degenerate interactions.
+FIG \ref{fig:spin}(c) reveals that the rotational coupling entirely depopulates states A and D, and partially depopulates state C with a 1 ms linear ramp.
+Only the population of state B remains fully preserved.